Angelica dahurica

-Angelica dahurica, commonly known as Dahurian angelica, is a widely grown species of angelica native to Siberia, Russia Far East, Mongolia, Northeastern China, Japan, Korea, and Taiwan.
+Angelica dahurica, commonly known as Dahurian angelica, is a widely grown species of angelica native to Siberia, Russia Far East, Mongolia, Northeastern China, Taiwan, the Korean Peninsula, and Japan.
 This species tend to grow near river banks, along streams and among rocky shrubs.
 The root of the plant is widely used for its medicinal properties and is known to contain furanocoumarins and angelicotoxin.

 Angelica dahurica is also commonly known as Chinese angelica, the garden angelica, root of the Holy Ghost, and wild angelica, as well as by its Chinese name, bai zhi (白芷).

 Description

 It is a perennial plant that grows to about 1–2 m tall.
 The plant usually has a brown cylindrical root that grows approximately 2–5 cm thick.
 The stem is purplish-green in color, ribbed, and it usually ranges from 2–8 cm thick in diameter.
 First year plants remain in a basal clump about 10–20 in high, fuller in rich soil, with complex divided leaves 10–20 in long, and reddish-purple coloring at the base.
 In the second or third year plant, the plant sends up a sturdy, hollow 1 in diameter stalk to 8 ft.
 The plant produces greenish-white flowers on umbels up to 12 in in diameter that bloom in the summer, usually from July to September.
 The seeds of the plant follow, turning from greenish-white to medium brown and papery as they ripen from August to October.

 The flowers of the plant are hermaphroditic (containing both male and female reproductive organs) and are pollinated via insects.
 The plant also undergoes self pollination.
 The roots and leaves of the plant are strongly aromatic.
 The roots have a scent resembling that of wild carrots (Daucus carota), and a pungent, bitter taste.